Transgender people and religion: Islam

 In some regions of South Asia such as India, Bangladesh, and Pakistan, the hijras are officially recognized as a third gender that is neither male nor female, a concept that some have compared to mukhannathun.
 Transgender Muslims may encounter multiple forms of minority stress as a religious minority, gender minority, and often as immigrant and ethnic minorities as well.
 Etengoff & Rodriguez (2020) conducted an explanatory study with 15 transgender Muslims and found that although 14 of the 15 participants spoke of coming-out challenges, the average depression scores for the sample were moderate and self-esteem scores were within the normal range.
 In addition, qualitative analysis suggested that 8 of the 15 participants used religion and spirituality as important coping tools (e.g., Allah, Quran, liberation theology).
 This research offers an applied intersectional, positive growth framework for the study of transgender individuals' gender and Muslim identity experiences.

 Judaism

 Jewish views of transgender people have varied by time and denomination.
+Reform and Reconstructionist groups have expressed positive views while Orthodox, Hasidic, and Conservative groups have expressed negative views.

+Rabbinic texts

 Rabbinic Jewish texts discuss six sex/gender categories.

 The term saris (סָרִיס), generally translated to English as "eunuch" or "chamberlain", appears 45 times in the Tanakh.
 It frequently refers to a trusted but gender-variant person who was delegated authority by a powerful person.
 It is unclear whether most were in fact castrated.
 In Isaiah 56, God promises eunuchs who keep the Sabbath and hold fast to his covenant that he will build an especially good monument in heaven for them, to make up for their childlessness.